jonnonz1/nz-statute-book/acts/public/1988/independent-police-conduct-authority-act-1988.md

 (1) The Commissioner shall, as soon as reasonably practicable after receiving any recommendation of the Authority under section 27(2) or section 28(2) of this Act,—
   (a) Notify the Authority of the action (if any) proposed to be taken to give effect to the recommendation; and (b) Give reasons for any proposal to depart from, or not to implement, any such recommendation.
-(2) If, within a reasonable time after a recommendation is made, no action is taken which seems to the Authority to be adequate and appropriate, the Authority may, after considering any comments made by the Commissioner,—
+(2) If, within a reasonable time after a recommendation is made, no action is taken which seems to the Authority to be adequate and appropriate, the Authority must, after considering any comments made by the Commissioner,—
   (a) Send a copy of its opinion and recommendations on the matter, together with the comments of the Commissioner, to the Attorney-General and the Minister of Police; and
   (b) Where it considers it appropriate, transmit to the Attorney-General for tabling in the House of Representatives such report on the matter as it thinks fit.
 (3) The Attorney-General shall, as soon as practicable after receiving a report under subsection (2)(b) of this section, lay the report before the House of Representatives.